 The bitwiseworks Firefox fork has released (5/19/2017) a new build (one year after the previous one), based on Gecko 45.5.0esr.
 Note that 45esr has already been obsoleted by 52esr, and the final security update (45.9esr) was released for other platforms on April 18th.
 This build still has broken printing support, although printing to PDF is possible.
 There are several additional external dependencies required now; see the README file for more details.
 Various user reports suggest that this build performs quite sluggishly, and multimedia support is partially broken.
 You can donate to bitwise projects by buying sponsor units via their online shop.

 ArcaOS 5.0 (code name Blue Lion) has been released (5/15/2017), marking the first OS/2 update since eComStation 2.1 in 2011.
 There are some official screenshots to provide a quick overview.
 There are two levels of pricing: a personal license is $129, with an intro price of $99 for the first 90 days of release, while a commercial license is $229.
 The former includes 6 months of support and maintenance updates, while the latter includes one year.
 If you have an existing software subscription, check the details on your available options; of note is that ArcaOS 5.1 is already in the planning stages.
 An earlier announcement detailed some of what to expect in this 5.0 release: XWorkplace with ArcaOS branding and exclusive features (such as a new Removable Device widget); new apps including DVD Tools, Archive Tool, Dynamic Icons, ArcaBar, Lucide Document Viewer, and much more; new network filesystem connectivity (Samba 4.5); updated kernel, with fixes and enhancements to better handle modern memory-hungry apps; new loader, allowing use of RAM above 4GB as a RAM disk; brand new installer; updated SNAP accelerated video driver; and more.
-The OS2World forum has lots of discussion about getting ArcaOS installed on various hardware, and Lewis Rosenthal did a video interview with Bryan Lunduke on YouTube (skip the first 7 minutes or so of the video to get past the unrelated bits).
+The OS2World forum has lots of discussion about getting ArcaOS installed on various hardware, and Lewis Rosenthal did a video interview with Bryan Lunduke on YouTube (skip the first 7 minutes or so of the video to get past the unrelated bits); which was followed by a video review.

 Warpstock Europe 2017 will be held May 20-21 in Rotterdam, Netherlands, with a social event on Friday evening.
 Registration is available from Arca Noae, and there will be a video stream for those who cannot attend in person.
 You can expect the latest news from Bitwise and Arca Noae, as well as an OS/2 quiz.
 Thanks to Roderick Klein for the info.